Raleigh Union Station: Raleigh Union Station

 On April 23, 2010, the City of Raleigh proposed an extensive multimodal transit center a few blocks west of the site of the 1890 Union Depot to serve the Southeast High Speed Rail Corridor, conventional Amtrak trains, future commuter rail over the North Carolina Railroad, as well as Capital Area Transit local, Triangle Transit regional, and Greyhound intercity buses.
-The name of the project, "Union Station," pays homage to the former Union Depot, which was commonly referred to as Union Station; the original depot operated from 1890–1950.
+The name of the project, "Union Station," pays homage to the former Union Depot, which was commonly referred to as Union Station; the original depot operated from 1890 to 1950.

 On June 29, 2011, North Carolina Department of Transportation (NCDOT) proposed a less expensive plan that would relocate the Amtrak station to an abandoned industrial site, known locally as the Viaduct Building, within the Boylan Wye, some 800 feet north of Amtrak's then-facility from corner to corner.
 The plan focused on Amtrak's needs, with provisions to add commuter rail and SEHSR later.

 Station and track design began in 2013 and was completed in late 2014.
 The environmental assessment was approved on March 12, 2014.
 On March 3, 2015, the Raleigh City Council approved full funding for the station, $88.8 million (Local $25.9M, State $9M, Federal TIGER/ARRA $53.9M); additional funds of $21.6 million (State 5$5.1M and Federal $16.5M) were also provided for supporting project costs.
 A ceremonial groundbreaking followed on May 9, while actual start of construction began in January 2016.

 On April 30, 2018, a dedication ceremony was held at the station with various city and state officials, including Raleigh Mayor Nancy McFarlane, U.S. Representative David Price and State Senator Nelson Dollar.

 In June 2024, the station was the terminus of the U.S. Open Express, which operated during the U.S. Open at course number 2 of Pinehurst Resort.
 On November 10, 2024, the Silver Star was merged with the as the Floridian.